-Located in the city of Puerto de la Cruz, in the north of Tenerife, Loro Parque needs no introduction, as it's probably the island's most popular attraction and also the no 1 zoo in the world according to Tripadvisor (in 2017).
+Located in the city of Puerto de la Cruz, in the north of Tenerife, Loro Parque needs no introduction, as it's probably the island's most popular attraction and also the no 1 zoo in the world according to Tripadvisor (in 2017 and 2018).

 The Discovery Tour

 This time we discovered a lot more about Loro Parque and Loro Parque Foundation because we took the Discovery Tour, which takes you behind the scenes and so you get a lot more information about how the animals got to Loro Parque, how they are being taken care of and what type of resources are necessary to maintain special exhibitions such as Planet Penguin.
 You'll get to see the machine room, with all the equipment needed to ensure the right temperature, to clean the water and in general to maintain the perfect living conditions for the penguins living in Loro Parque.
 "Those are some very lucky penguins" - it's what we thought in the end after seeing how much work and dedication go into maintaining the exhibit.